software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 ## Overview

-The library implements native view `RNVisitable` component for React Native.
-This view is an equivalent of the [Turbo Visitable](https://github.com/hotwired/turbo-ios/blob/main/Docs/Overview.md#visitable).
+The library implements a native view `RNVisitable` component for React Native.
+This view is equivalent to the [Turbo Visitable](https://github.com/hotwired/turbo-ios/blob/main/Docs/Overview.md#visitable).

 ### Visitable

 Turbo manages a single webview instance, shared between multiple view controllers.
-It also automatically show a screenshot of web page content when the web view is not focused.
-The `Visitable` views are rendered as native view from React `RNVisitable`.
+It also automatically shows a screenshot of web page content when the web view is not focused.
+The `Visitable` views are rendered as a native view from React `RNVisitable`.

 ### Session